 Here’s what I do know.
 We owe it to Gordon and his family to not judge based on the tincy wincy bits and soundtracks we find by invading their home, a place they called safe and felt free from judgement.
 I just read a really great blog over at Dark Blue Journal about this and encourage to yo give it a quick read.
 Click link here.
 Plus, I hope we can all just be better.

 For a family of 5, there were way more beds than than there ought to have been.
 The house has 3 bedrooms upstairs, well the 1 room is so small you can hardly consider it a proper bedroom, but they faceted it as 1.
 There were also 2 single beds in the front enclosed porch, 2 handmade bunkbeds in a back enclosed/addition to the house and a double sized bed right smack dab in the kitchen.
 There was also a cot/stretcher found at the top of the back crawlspace which connected both sides of the house.
 I have located nothing about this, so I am purely speculating here … maybe this was part of their ministry?
-If she and Arthur were part of the church (Arthur was a Reverend) when maybe they took in folks in need as part of their ministry, wanderers, people who were down and out?
+If she and Arthur were part of the church (Arthur was a Reverend) then maybe they took in folks in need as part of their ministry, wanderers, people who were down and out or provided end of life care?
 Or maybe they just had a lot of visitors?

 Other Bips and Bops of the house ….